Benefits of Membership

 - The annual National Rally, usually held in the Spring.
 It is an opportunity for members to meet ringers from all over the country and perform in both formal and informal concerts, exchange ideas, share information and learn more about the art of tune ringing.

-- Advice about accessories, music, starting and organising a team, and all aspects of tune ringing.
+- Advice about accessories, bell insurance, performing rights licences, music, starting and organising a team, and all aspects of tune ringing.

 - Discounted prices for music and goods ordered through HRGB Sales at a Members rate.